research-digitized-rhinoplasty/Facial-Data-Analyzer-Parser-Inserter/README.md

 3. Run node server:

     * Using ```cmd``` or something similar, run the node server (```node/server.js```).
     * The server runs locally on port 8000.
-If you wish to change the port, you must change the port number in the following file:
+If you wish to change the port, you must change the port number in the following files:
         * ```node/server.js```
             * Line 8
         * ```js/participant_js/partJsonParse.js```